Jonsson-123/signage/README.md

 # Signage

-A series of web applications that provide various functionalities including user authentication, feedback collection, and displaying timetables for public transportation.
+A series of web applications that provide various functionalities including feedback collection from Nokia events that uses Google forms and has JWT authentication.
+Websites displaying timetables for public transportation and Lunch menus from Nokia One and Dream’s cafe restaurants.

 ## Table of Contents